I drew inspiration from Kubric's poignant and powerful Paths of Glory for this, my initial foray into wargaming the First World War.

 French at wire and advance.

-Actually, not all of the French at the wire were out of range.
+out of range.
 The left-most base cops it and breaks (roll of two on the blue die).
-At this stage it seemed to be going according to Kubrick et al's script!
+At this stage it

-Germans manage only one hit from four attempts and the French base receiving the 50% casualties passes morale.
+French at wire begin to cut, indicated by side-on prone figures.
+I was beginning to develop a system. | Germans manage only one hit from four attempts and the French base receiving the 50% casualties passes morale.

 Second turn of French cutting.